-One of the reasons this turned out to be a quality nursing home is that it received a very impressive short-term care rating.
-In fact, short-term care is its best category.
-In that category, we awarded this facility an A. In calculating these short-term care scores, we assess the facility's skilled nursing services, including those performed by registered nurses, respiratory therapists, physical therapists and other types of skilled professionals.
-The goal is to devise a scale for sizing up the rehabilitation services of various nursing homes.
+This nursing home also was elite in the area of short-term care, where we gave it a score of A. Only a select group of facilities received a better grade in this area.
+In crafting these short-term care ratings, we look at the facility's skilled nursing services, including those performed by registered nurses, respiratory therapists, physical therapists and other types of therapists.
+Our goal is to devise a measure for sizing up the rehabilitation services of nursing homes.
 Fortunately, it appear that this facility has registered nurses on staff.
-Not all facilities employs these types of nurses.
-However, based on the information they provided, it does not look like the facility employs physical therapists.
-Finally, we considered the number of patients who were able to return to the community from this facility.
-We found that 6.2 percent of this nursing home's residents returned home as opposed to remaining at the facility on a permanent basis.
+Not every nursing home employs these types of nurses.
+However, according to the data this nursing home provided, it does not look like the facility employs physical therapists.
+The last measure we assessed in this area is the percentage of patients that ultimately returned home from the nursing home.
+We found that 5.6 percent of this nursing home's residents returned home as opposed to remaining at the facility on a permanent basis.

 Does this page answer your questions about Bangor Nursing & Rehabilitation?

-Another strong feature for this facility is that it received an impressive nursing grade.
-In that area, we awarded this facility a grade of B+ for its nursing rating.
+To complement its strong performance in other areas, we awarded this nursing home a grade of B+ for its nursing rating.
 This is a well above average score in this category.
 There are many datapoints within this grade.
 Most of these subcategories relate to nurse staffing.
 This facility provided 0.4 hours of nursing care per resident per day.
-Finally, we also assessed some nursing quality measures in determining our nursing grades.
-This place performed very well in terms of minimizing its residents' major falls and pressure ulcers.
+Finally, we also looked at some nursing quality measures in determining our nursing grades.
+This facility performed very well when it comes to minimizing its residents' major falls and pressure ulcers.
 We consider these areas to be good indicators of the quality of nursing care.